 In the UK, Bresse are called La Gauloise, and in the USA and Canada they are currently called American Bresse chickens.

 There are very compelling reasons why French breeders would be interested in protecting the French Bresse chicken.
-Consider all the following traits wrapped up in a single breed!
+Consider all the following traits wrapped up in a single breed:

 American Bresse can be found in 4 varieties in the United States.
 White is the most common and the largest in size, but black, blue, and splash can also be found.
+See American Bresse Chickens for the details.

 In 2022, gray (silver pencilled) birds cropped up in a couple white flocks in North America, and several breeders are refining the genetics for this variety of American Bresse.